bradietilley/pest-stories/docs/stories/timeouts.md

 ### Story Timeouts

 You may specify a timeout for a story.
 Doing so will terminate the story's process after the given time (rounded up to the nearest second).
-If the timeout is exceeded during the task's process (including registering and booting) then the story will fail with an appropriate message.
+If the timeout is exceeded during the action's process (including registering and booting) then the story will fail with an appropriate message.

 ```php
 StoryBoard::make('parent')